uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harbor-core.md

   * The default value is `postgresql`.
 * `HARBOR_ADMIN_PASSWORD`
   * The password which should be used to access harbor using the `admin` user.
-  * The default value is `admin` when ran locally or during CI testing.
+  * The default value is `admin` when run locally or during CI testing.
-  * This value is retreived from a secret created when Harbor is first setup on a running Lagoon.
+  * This value is retreived from a secret created when Harbor is first set up on a running Lagoon.
 * `HARBOR_NGINX_ENDPOINT`
   * This environment variable tells harborregistry where its Nginx ingress controller, harbor-nginx, is running in order to construct proper push and pull instructions in the UI, among other things.
   * The default value is set to `http://harbor-nginx:8080` when run locally or during CI testing.